A check mark. An apple with a bite taken out of it. Golden arches. We could go on, but you get the idea.

 A few visual examples:

-When to Use Emblem Logo
+Emblem Logo Example

 The emblem logo is a great choice for any educational or government institution, but there are other instances where it could be used.